Finding a Top Financial Advisor Firm in Bellevue, Washington

 - Global Fixed-Income: Portfolios using this strategy will contain mostly municipal, corporate and U.S. government bonds.
 Most of its sub-strategies focus on long-term growth, though the “Coldstream Income Opportunity” sub-strategy looks for income over returns.

-- Alternative Investment Strategies: If your needs don’t fit neatly into another strategy, alternative investment could be the way to go.
+- Alternative Investment Strategies: If your needs don’t fit neatly into another strategy, an alternative investment could be the way to go.
 That could mean investing in real estate, hedge funds, private equity and venture capital funds.

 Evergreen Capital Management